 A huge fan of MMA, Bif Naked has become a dedicated student of Sun Hang Do, an ancient Korean martial art.

-Kylie Minogue has been an unstoppable wee juggernaut since the late ’80s, even if North American exposure to the Aussie singer has been mostly limited to “The Locomotion” and “Can’t Get you Outta My Head.”
+Kylie Minogue has been an unstoppable juggernaut since the late ’80s, even if North American exposure to the Aussie singer has been mostly limited to “The Locomotion” and “Can’t Get you Outta My Head.”
 Minogue also happens to be well-trained in Taekwondo.
 In fact, it is that same extensive training that got Minogue the part as Cammy in noted box office abomination Street Fighter: the Movie.

-Nelson is of course known as a country music legend, a brilliant song writer and a legendary smoker of astronomical amounts of weed.
+Nelson is, of course, known as a country music legend, a brilliant song writer and a legendary smoker of astronomical amounts of weed.
 So how did the “On the Road Again” songsmith celebrate his 81st birthday?
 Giant bong-cake?
 Whiskey guzzle-a-thon with Merle Haggard?
 Nope.
 Nelson was awarded his 5th degree black belt in Gong Kwon Yu Sul in his home state of Texas.

 Shopping lists and suckerpunches aside, Glenn Danzig would rather you not laugh at him.
 Although his cornball approach to metal has put Danzig directly into the aforementioned tough-guy rock star stereotype, he’s not someone you’d like to find hell with.
 Since 1992, Danzig has studied Jeet Kune Do, the hybrid martial art and philosophy made famous by Bruce Lee.
 The former Misfits singer trained under legendary trainer Jerry Poteet (himself a former student of Lee’s).